betterscientificsoftware/bssw.io/CuratedContent/ImplementingLeanSoftwareDevelopment.md

 Lastly, the "Try this" section of the last chapter "Journey" gives a great condensed summary of the whole book.
 If you read nothing else, read this last "Try this" section and go back in the book to look for further details and explanations.

-Disclaimer: At the foundation for "Lean" software development is an analogy to the Toyota Production System (TPS) for manufacturing.
+Note: At the foundation for "Lean" software development is an analogy to the Toyota Production System (TPS) for manufacturing.
 As with any such analogy one can go too far (see [Code Complete (2nd edition)](https://bssw.io/items/code-complete-a-practical-handbook-of-software-construction) for a discussion of this issue) but the authors appear to be able to take the manufacturing analogy only as far as it can be usefully applied to software development and not any further.

 <!---